-Please note that this week The church isopen on Tuesday and Thursday mornings at 9.30am and Saturday evening at 6.00pm for the celebration of Mass, booking is not required.
+Please note that there will be PUBLIC Weekday Masses on Tuesday and Thursday mornings at 9.30am as well as the normal weekend Masses.
 Please see the Newsletter for up to date news.

 Go gently, Fr Bernard

 31 High Street, Uppermill, Saddleworth, Oldham, OL3 6HS